 Employee compensation and benefits expense was \$574 million for 2004, an increase of \$93 million, or 19%, versus expense of \$481 million in 2003.
 The expense increase was primarily due to increases in performance-based bonus accruals, new service groups operating for the full year in 2004, and increased pension costs in the U.S. and Europe.
 Employee headcount as of December 31, 2004 was at approximately the same level as of December 31, 2003, however, the composition changed with decreases in headcount in the Financial Advisory and Corporate segments being offset by increased headcount in the Asset Management and Capital Markets and Other segments.
-For further information with respect to employee compensation and benefits expense after this offering, see "Unaudited Pro Forma Financial Information-Unaudited Pro Forma Condensed Consolidated Statement of Financial Condition."
+For further information with respect to employee compensation and benefits expense after this offering, see "Unaudited Pro Forma Financial Information-Unaudited Pro Forma Condensed Consolidated Statement of Financial Condition-Notes to Unaudited Pro Forma Condensed Consolidated Statement of Financial Condition."